1. What should I do if I am interested in studying at the University of Economics in Bratislava (EUBA) as an Erasmus+ exchange student?

 The nomination must be submitted via e-mail to incoming@euba.sk by the following deadlines:

-This nominating process is also applicable to students from other bilateral/partnership agreement programs.
+The nomination process also applies to students enrolled in other bilateral or partnership agreement programs.

 2. What comes next if my home university has nominated me for exchange at EUBA?

-As soon as your home university nominates you, our International Mobility Department will send you information regarding how to file an application.
+As soon as your home university nominates you, our International Office will send you information regarding how to apply.

 You should fill out the application form which the receiving coordinator will send you.